dhis2/dhis2-android-trackercapture/README.md

 # dhis2-android-trackercapture
 Android application for DHIS 2 for tracking of persons and things.

+The refactored version of Tracker Capture, utilizing our new SDK is on the roadmap to be finished by 1st May 2016

 Get the APK from the release page:

 https://github.com/dhis2/dhis2-android-trackercapture/releases